 Introduction of catch-up concessional contributions over 5-year period (from July 2018)

 The one upside to the cut in the annual concessional (before-tax) contributions cap, is that the government has introduced catch-up concessional contributions.
-The catch-up contributions opportunity was initially planned from 1 July 2017, but the measure has now been delayed, with the start date from 1 July 2018.
+The catch-up contributions opportunity was initially planned from 1 July 2017, but the measure has now been delayed.
+Instead the start date for the catch-up provisions is 1 July 2018.
 What this new measure means is that unused portions of the concessional cap each year can be carried forward on a rolling basis for up to 5 years, for the annual caps applicable from July 2018, BUT ONLY IF YOU HAVE AN ACCOUNT BALANCE OF LESS THAN $500,000.
-This $500,000 cap requirement is going to cause administrative chaos for super funds, and I hope the account-balance requirement is reconsidered before July 2018.
+This $500,000 cap requirement is going to cause administrative chaos for super funds.
+I hope the account-balance requirement is reconsidered before July 2018.
 This measure will cost $350 million over 4 years.
 For more information, see SuperGuide article Super opportunity: Catch-up concessional contributions from July 2018.

 Cut in annual non-concessional (after-tax) contributions cap to $100,000

-The Coalition government originally announced the introduction of a lifetime non-concessional (after-tax) contributions cap taking immediate effect (from 7.30 pm on 3 May 2016).
+The Coalition government originally announced the introduction of a $500,000 lifetime non-concessional (after-tax) contributions cap taking immediate effect (from 7.30 pm on 3 May 2016).
 Such a measure was a big shock considering that under the current rules, an individual under the age of 65 can make up to $540,000 in non-concessional contributions over a 3-year period.
 After community and industry uproar, the government saw the error of its ways and scrapped the $500,000 lifetime cap, and replaced it with an annual $100,000 non-concessional cap (NCC), taking effect from 1 July 2017.
 The new NCC rules also allow up to $300,000 in NCCs over a 3-year period.
-Note that under the new rule, you can only make non-concessional contributions if you have less than $1.6 million in your super account (which is a different concept to the $1.6 million cap on pension transfers – refer earlier in article).
+Note that under the new rule, you can only make non-concessional contributions if you have a total superannuation balances of less than $1.6 million (which is a different concept to the $1.6 million transfer balance cap on pension transfers – refer earlier in article).
 For more information on the $100,000 NCC cap, see SuperGuide articles New $100,000 cap: Cut to non-concessional contributions cap and Non-concessional contributions: 10 facts about new $100,000 cap.

 Continuation of the Low Income Super Contribution (super tax refund)